 The phrase “most people” is horribly abused, especially in arguments.
 Usually it’s a sort of implicit social proof—an argument from mass appeal.
 Just because most people believe something doesn’t make that thing true, however.

 If we take “most people” to mean “the majority of individuals alive anywhere in the world today”, then most people are male, either Christian or Muslim, live somewhere in Asia, don’t speak one of the three most popular languages (Mandarin Chinese, Spanish, English), and are either under 14 or between 25 and 54 years old.1

 There are all kinds of ways to mess with this data, often by segmenting it badly.
 For example, most people are older than 25, despite the fact that most people are either 25-54 or under 14.
 It’s also strange that although most people are from Asia, most people don’t speak the most popular Asian languages.
-Although most people are either Christian or Muslim, those groups have some pretty significant disagreements and typically shouldn’t been seen as a unified bloc.
+Although most people are either Christian or Muslim, those groups have some pretty significant disagreements and typically shouldn’t be seen as a unified bloc.

 This is all very different from arguing about the median person, or the average person.
 A common debate tactic is to try to construct some “average” individual and see how your arguments apply to their specific situation.
 In the real world, unfortunately, although everyone is average on average, nobody is fully average.
 “Most people” gives us a different kind of person to construct—based on the above data this person is both Muslim and Christian, either speaks zero or hundreds of languages, etc. This is not a realistic case on which to base an argument.